FAQ – Frequently Asked Questions

 Can I also order a STEVENS bike online?

 Thank you for considering buying a STEVENS.
-STEVENS bicycles are available only at residential shops.
+STEVENS bicycles are available only at specialist shops.
 With their expert knowledge, our STEVENS dealers offer the best advice on our wide range of products and will be advise you on the current state of the technology.
 You will receive the best possible advice regarding your personal requirements and wishes.
 Your advantage: You can test drive the bikes in the shops, compare different models and decide after careful consideration.
 Your STEVENS dealer will hand over your STEVENS ready-to-use, fully assembled and perfectly adjusted to your body measurements.